makersacademy/rps-challenge/README.md

 ![choose-weapon-a](images/d.png)

-Similarly if the player enters one name:
+Similarly, if the player enters one name:

 ![choose-weapon-b](images/e.png)